Who is susceptible to be affected by COVID-19?

 The latest figures show about 109,837 people infected by COVID-19 since its first outbreak in China, reported at the end of December 2019.
 There are 3,805 deaths and 60,963 people recovered from COVID-19.

-COVID-19 is a new illness that can affect your lungs and airways, caused by the coronavirus.
+COVID-19 is a new illness that can affect your lungs and airways.
+It is caused by the coronavirus.
+Who is going to be more affected by it?

-According to World Health Organisation (WHO), coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
+According to World Health Organisation (WHO).
+This coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).

 Drawing from the limited information published about the Severe Acute Respiratory Syndrome coronavirus (SARS-CoV) and Middle East respiratory syndrome coronavirus (MERS-CoV) outbreaks, children weren’t the primary fraction of population affected.

-Children should still engage in usual preventive actions to avoid infection, including cleaning hands often, using soap or alcohol-based hand sanitiser, avoiding people who are sick, and staying up to date on vaccinations, including influenza vaccine.
+Children should still engage in usual preventive actions to avoid infection.
+This including cleaning hands often, using soap or alcohol-based hand sanitiser.
+Also avoiding people who are sick, and staying up to date on vaccinations, including influenza vaccine.

 Older people and those with severe/chronic medical conditions like heart, lung or kidney disease seem to be at higher risk for more serious COVID-19 illness.
 Early data suggest older people are twice as likely to have serious COVID-19 illness.